VictorTagayun/NUCLEO-G474RE_CMSIS_DSP_Tutorial/readme.md

 #### Initially used [STM32F429I-DISC1_FIR_FFT_wth_Print](https://github.com/VictorTagayun/STM32F429I-DISC1_CMSIS_DSP_Tutorial) & X-CUBE-DSPDEMO as basis

 ### First tested on NUCLEO-G474RE_FIR_FFT_wth_Print
-  import by ioc and generate code first
+1. import by ioc and generate code first
-  click "Use float with printf ...."
+2. click "Use float with printf ...."
-  add libarm_cortexM4lf_math.a in the linker settings
+3. add libarm_cortexM4lf_math.a in the linker settings

 2021-02-01
-  add FFT codes
+1. add FFT codes
-  captured data on excel
+2. captured data on excel
-  added "to do.txt"
+3. added "to do.txt"

-## FIR Testing
+## FIR Low Pass Filter Testing

 ### Data are fed to the DSP/Filter